vladimirok5959/golang-fave/README.md

 ```

 ## Development
+* make - vet, test, build and run in debug mode locally
-`make` - debug, `make run` - run on all ips and port 8080, `make build` - build release for Linux, Mac OS X and Windows.
+* make build - build release for Linux, Mac OS X and Windows
+* make format - format all code by goftm utility